Kerry in Iraq backs government, says Baghdad a partner against Islamic State

 French President Francois Hollande will travel to Baghdad on Friday ahead of a conference of regional and international powers in Paris on Monday to coordinate efforts to tackle Islamic State.

-After a meeting of EU defence ministers in Milan on Wednesday, Italian Defence Minister Roberta Pinotti told reporters: "We have to try to support and sustain the local protagonists who may be able to stop and contain Islamic State in those areas.
+After a meeting of EU defense ministers in Milan on Wednesday, Italian Defense Minister Roberta Pinotti told reporters: "We have to try to support and sustain the local protagonists who may be able to stop and contain Islamic State in those areas.
 The Americans have chosen to carry out air strikes.
 We haven't yet chosen that.

 The Dutch government said it was in discussion with the United States about making a contribution to a force to counter Islamic State.